Iceberg Rust

 Git tag for the release:

-Please download, verify, and test.
+Please download, verify, and test the release candidate.

-[ ] +1 approve
+[ ] +1 Approve

-[ ] +0 no opinion
+[ ] +0 No opinion

 Checklist for reference:

-[ ] Download links are valid.
+[ ] Download links are valid

-[ ] Checksums and signatures.
+[ ] Checksums and signatures are correct

-[ ] No unexpected binary files
+[ ] No unexpected binary files are included

 [ ] All source files have ASF headers

-[ ] Can compile from source
+[ ] The project builds successfully from source

-More detailed checklist please refer to:
+For more details, please refer to:

 ${name}